Évora is a beautiful region just 1,5 hours outside Lisbon, which makes it perfect for a day trip from Lisbon.

 Dom Joaquim

-Known for its traditional Alentejo cuisine, Dom Joaquim offers hearty dishes made with local ingredients.
+Known for its traditional Alentejo cuisine, Dom Joaquim offers dishes made with local ingredients.
+The city’s people have voted this as one of their favorite restaurants.

 The cozy ambiance adds to the authentic dining experience.